 The museum may be closed on the national holidays.

 6UAH (for adults)

 4UAH (for students, children and teens under 18)

 Please note that you need to buy one ticket for each individual exhibition.
 For example if you want to visit all exhibitions on the first floor, you need to purchase 3 tickets (3 x 6UAH = 18UAH)

-The entrance to all exhibitions is free for disabled persons and for children under 6 years (You may be asked for a document that prove your status).
+The entrance to all exhibitions is free for disabled persons and for children under 6 years.

 Please note that some exhibitions of the first floor may be closed during renovation starting since October 2018.

 More than 300,000 objects of the museum permanent collection are divided into holding groups: archaeology, weapon, fine arts, numismatics, documents, photos etc.

 Archaeological collection contains items uncovered during the museum's own archeological excavations, carried out since 1931.

 Kharkiv Historical Museum holds unique national ukrainian relic: flag of Hetman Mazepa (leader of the Cossacks State, 17ct.)